gitpress/adventures/html/README.md

 # Learning HTML

-Getting to grips with HTML is essential for any web developer.
-At first glace it can be a little overwhelming but once you understand the core of HTML it is pretty easy.
+Getting to grips with HTML is essential for anyone who wants to build things for the web, never mind become a web developer.
+At first glance it can be a little overwhelming but once you understand the core of HTML you will find writing it pretty easy.
 This book will quickly take you through the essentials of HTML and equip you with everything you'll need to build the structure of a webpage

 In this book we will cover: